YianXie/LucidGo/README.md

 ## Introduction

-Go (Weiqi) is often refers as abstract and difficult to understand.
-However, with the advancement of AI (Artificial Intelligence) technology, such as AlphaGo and [KataGo](https://github.com/lightvector/KataGo), it has became a lot easier to study and play.
+Go (Weiqi) is often referred as abstract and difficult to understand.
+However, with the advancement of AI (Artificial Intelligence) technology, such as [KataGo](https://github.com/lightvector/KataGo), it has became a lot easier to study and play.

 Most people enjoy the assistance from AI, but have no idea how it works, and what factors affect its performance.
 LucidGo allows you to visually see AI, such as Katago, make its decisions in real time, and is highly customizable to fit your need.